Growing Herb Plants Indoors

 Helpful Hints & Tips for Growing Herb Plants Indoors

 An indoor herb garden allows you to enjoy the flavor and fragrance of fresh herb plants year round.
-A few pots of herb plants on your kitchen windowsill will always be at hand to add herbal zest to your cooking, and to remind you of warmer days to come.
+A few pots of herb plants on your kitchen windowsill will always be at hand to add herbal zest to your cooking!
 Your indoor herb garden could begin with a simple collection of parsley, chives and oregano.
 Or, you can create imaginative groupings of herb plants for window boxes and hanging baskets.
 The variety of leaf textures and growth habits present and endless array of possibilities.

-We don't think much about the amount of light outside as it changes from season to season, when we're indoors and warm with electric lights, but this is a major factor for your plants.
-Especially with this time of year being the shortest amount of daylight we'll see, you need to make sure your plants are getting the amount they need.
+We don't think much about the amount of light outside as it changes from season to season, when we're indoors with electric lights, but this is a major factor for your plants.
+Especially when time changes towards the end of the year with the shortest amount of daylight.
+You need to make sure your plants are getting the amount they need.
 Though probably dormant for the season, your flowering plants tend to like more light than evergreens, cacti and other foliage hardy plants.
 Whether you unsash your curtains, open the blinds or add additional artificial light, your plants will need a little UV boost through the winter.

 Most herb plants need 6-8 hours of direct sun each day.
 A south, west or east window, unobstructed, should work just fine.
-There are a few herb plants, such as mint and Chervil, that will grow in a bright north window.
+There are a few herb plants, such as Mint Plants and Chervil, that will grow in a bright north window.
 If your plants are getting too leggy and thin, it means that they are not getting enough light and need to be moved into a brighter window.
 If this isn't possible, then pinch the ends back to encourage bushier growth.
 Remember to turn your herb plants regularly so that all sides get even exposure to light.
 Sometimes, herb plants brought into a new environment will suddenly lose their lower leaves.
 Don't be alarmed by this adjustment; it is your plant's way of dealing with the change in light intensity.
 The plant is getting rid of leaves which are no longer able to produce enough food and eventually you should see new growth at the growing tips where the light is stronger.
 Lemon Verbena is especially likely to do this.
-You can grow herb plants under artificial light sources such as fluorescent grow-lights and the newer incandescent plant lights.
+You can grow herb plants under artificial light sources.
 Since herb plants require more light than most house plants, position lights as close as possible to the foliage - with in 1" to 2".

 Temperature and Humidity: